-Database Encryption Setting Cluster Encryption Settings
+Database Encryption Setting Cluster Cluster Cluster

+Encryption Encryption Encryption

+Setting: Setting: Setting:

 Force Encryption Default On Default Off

-Default to cluster encrypt encrypt do not encrypt
+Default to cluster encrypt encrypt Default On encrypt Default Off do not encrypt

-On encrypt encrypt encrypt

-Off encrypt do not encrypt do not encrypt
+Default to cluster On

 The Force Encryption option in the Cluster Encryption Settings will force encryption for all of the databases in the cluster.
 If the Cluster Encryption Setting is Force Encryption (or Default On), or the Database Encryption Setting is On, then the database will be encrypted.